 With Chinese New Year rapidly approaching, this is a good time to read Chinese folktales with your kids.
-This list is part of our continuing book list series featuring multicultural folktales.
+This list is part of our continuing book list series featuring global folktales.
 I know very little about Chinese mythology and I always enjoy delving into learning about other cultures with my kids.

 There is a significant difference between the types of stories on this list of Chinese folktales than on some of my other folktale lists.
 Largely absent are the porquoi and trickster tales.
 Instead we have lessons, more akin to fables and fairy tales, with commentary about life's twists and turns.
 There are several well-known books on this list, but I'm sure you will discover a few new titles, too!

 Note: this list contains affiliate links.
 Purchases made through these links may earn commission.

 Nine Color Deer by Kailin Duan.
 Duan adapted a traditional Buddhist tale for her gorgeously illustrated picture book.
 In a forest in the mythological Kunlun Hills of China lives a white deer adorned with multicolored patches on its hide.
 The Nine Color Deer is revered as a guardian spirit but when its act of kindness is betrayed, the deer reveals humankind's greed and arrogance.
 There's a moral to the story, but it is not heavy handed and the illustrations are a complete joy.

 Sion's Misfortune by Chen Jiafei, illustrated by Wang Ran.
 One of the things I loved best about this story is how the title character looks at his circumstances from different perspectives.
 Sion is a fortune teller, but when things start to go wrong for him, he tells others that the situation may not be bad luck, after all.
 It's a great book to get your talking with kids about how to reserve judgement and to look at events from all angles.
 It's also great fun to read aloud.